SleeplessChallenger/JavaEightNineCodeSamples/README.md

-# JavaEightNineCodeSamples
+Code snippets with notes done by me.
-Code snippets of Java 8 and 9
+Based on the book: "Modern Java Recipes" by Ken Kousen